Samodiva (folklore): Bulgarian folklore

+Macedonian folklore

-In Macedonian folklore, Samovila's are often seen that they have the ability to hurt people or to heal them.
+In Macedonian folklore, Samovilas are often seen that they have the ability to hurt people or to heal them.
 There is a way to kill a Samovila, and that is by making her prick herself on thorn bushes and evaporates.
 It is also known that they could enter the hearts of men and stay there for 5 years.
 Their goal was to join with the man's soul and after go to heaven together.
 They usually gave the man magical powers and knowledge of healing plants.
 In North Macedonia, there are tales speaking of Samovilski Weddings, and if a random person was found walking by, they would offer him wine and in return he would give a golden coin to the bride.
 The wedding would then last all night until dawn.

 It is also known that they can be seen by dogs with four eyes and mixed Samovilski children.

 Their voices were hypnotic and could drive a man to go crazy.
 The Macedonian people feared of calling them by their name Vili, so sometimes they would speak of them as Mayki, Yudi, They.

 Balkan mythology holds that Samodivas were the daughters of Lamia.
 This, combined with their mostly nocturnal nature, leads to them being considered negative, or at best neutral in their nature.